haensel-ams/recruitment_challenge/Account_Manager_BI_202006/README.md

 and to derive usable insights from them.

 ## Task
-Obviously, we want you to analyze the data in the csv file. ;-)
+Obviously, we want you to analyze the data in the file **testdata.csv** file. ;-)

 But we also want you to visualize your findings and calculations in order to get "useful" insights out of it.

-Here are some KPIs which might be interesting:
+Here are **only** some KPIs which might be interesting:
 - CPC
 - ROI
 - CPA
 - CPRO: cost per re-order
 - CVR: conversion rate
+- ...

 Note: The data is provided on **event dates**, when the session happend, so you only see a parts of the customer journeys which is happend in the selected period.

+Also have a look at the attached IHC case study PDFs.

-## Columns in the CSV file
+## Columns in the CSV file testdata.csv

 - Event_Date: date when the session happend
 - Channel: name of the traffic channel